TanmayGanguli/SOC-2022-Personality-Detection/README.md

 # Week-4 ()
 This is the final implementation of the project.
 There is a questionnaire with 10 questions each related to 5 different personality aspects: openness, conscientiousness, extroversion, agreableness and neuroticism.
 Answers have to range from 1-5, where 1 means strongly disagree, 3 means neutral and 5 means strongly agree.
 Over 1 million responses are collected.
 Task is to come up withm a model which can classify people based on their responses, into various groups.
 Since no training examples are available, we have to go for unsupervised learning.
 In this project, k-means algorithm has been used.
 So first the data is explored and null responses are dropped.
 Then sklearn library is used to create a k means clustering model and group the data.
 5 clusters have been chosen as an optimal number.
 Then a visualisation of the mean of the response values corresponding to each personality is done to see the characteristics of each cluster.
 Finally I have filled in my responses to the questions and determined my personality based on the model.
 Another scheme of classifying the personality of a person has been explored.
 Since there are no correct or incorrect answers for classification, any reasonable scheme works.
 In my scheme, I am calculating the score of a person from 1-5 for each of the 5 aspects.
 It is based on the weighted average of the responses to the 10 questions for each aspects.
 I am considering the weights to be proportional to the variance of the responses to each question.
 The assumption is that if a question shows more variation in responses, it has more bearing on the personality and hence a higher weight.
 This assumption is reasonable as a huge number of responses are available so all types of personalities may be assumed to be represented.
 I have calculated the scores this way and it is not much different from the normal average of responses, indicating that all questions have similar variances.

-Assignment-1,2,3 zip files are the solutions to assignment 1,2 and 3.
-The text file Personalities conatains the list of questions in the questionnaire.
-The text file test-personality-detection contains the sample response which is classified as per the different methods explored in the main submission.
-The python file Personality Detection is the final submission file.